Setup Instructions for Importing Timesheets.com Project Data to QuickBooks Desktop

 Next, select the Payroll Info tab for each user and deselect the box below the earnings table that says “Use time data to create paychecks”.

 To import project time to a vendor (instead of an employee), edit the vendor and save a unique number to the Payment Settings tab.
 You will later assign the same number to the user in Timesheets.com.
 Note that if you have a vendor and an employee with the same account number, then time will be written to the employee’s timesheet in QuickBooks, not the vendor’s timesheet.

-Step 3.
-Setting Up Customers and Jobs in QuickBooks
+4. Setup Customers and Jobs in QuickBooks

 Customers in Timesheets.com import to QuickBooks as Customers or Clients.
 Projects import to QuickBooks as Jobs.
 In the example below, the customer is Aircar Industries, the project (or Job in QuickBooks) is Mercury.